W Idioms

 walk the floor

-- walk back and forth across the floor
+- to walk back and forth across the floor

-He spent the night walking the hospital floor while waiting for his wife to have a baby.
+The man spent the night walking the floor in the hospital while waiting for his wife to have a baby.

 walk the plank

-- be forced to resign from a job
+- to be forced to resign from a job

 The vice-president was forced to walk the plank when the new president joined the company.